FRINXio/FRINX-machine/README.md

 * JDK 1.8
 * License for FRINX ODL

-min 16GB RAM & min 4 vCPUs with normal startup, and 5GB RAM & 2 vCPUs with minimal config should be enough.
+min 16GB RAM & min 4 vCPUs with normal startup, and 5GB RAM & 2 vCPUs with minimal config has been successfully tested for POCs and demos.

 ### Tested on
 * Ubuntu 16.04 / 18.04